FacilityApi/FacilityApi.github.io/define/fsd.md

 }
 ```

-It is also possible to omit the curly braces around the service members and instead use a semicolor after the service name.
+It is also possible to omit the curly braces around the service members and instead use a semicolon after the service name.

 ```
 [http(url: "https://api.example.com/v1/")]